jlgaleazzi/robotsandpencils/README.md

 -- Local installation

-Clone this repository to your local environment\
+Clone this repository to your local environment.\
 go to your local repository